dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 # first we'll create a new template with all labels suitable for cms
 # by default create_template use "CMS Web" project, therefore
 # we'll use "default" project by resetting OS_PROJECT_NAME
-# the create_template.sh script will create cmsweb-temaplate-medium
+# the create_template.sh script will create cmsweb-template-medium

 # you can find list of projects you're in using
 openstack project list